Looking for things to do in Massachusetts?

-Marlborough, MA is a scenic city awash with conservation areas, parks, trails and beaches.
-The City of Marlborough Conservation Commission has invested considerable efforts into protecting the area’s wetlands and natural open spaces.
+Marlborough, MA is a scenic city full of conservation areas, parks, trails and beaches.
+The City of Marlborough Conservation Commission has invested considerable efforts and resources into protecting the area’s wetlands and natural open spaces.
 Work has already begun on an interconnected trail system through Marlborough’s neighborhoods, which will link many of the green parcels and create a vast natural recreation corridor for the city.

 The scenic Assabet River Rail Trail is a 5.6-mile paved path that weaves through the City of Marlborough and the Town of Hudson.
 This 12-foot-wide nature corridor crosses the Assabet River five times, including over a refurbished historical wrought-iron railroad bridge, and is perfect for cycling, walking, and cross-country skiing.
 The entire rail trail is wheelchair accessible.
 The Marlborough section starts at the intersection of Lincoln and Highland Streets.